redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 # Summary

-Compound III is an EVM compatible protocol that enables supplying of crypto assets as collateral in order to borrow the base asset.
+Compound-v3 is a lending protocol that accepts a base asset as liquidity and allows borrowing this bas asset with a variety of other assets as collateral.
 Multiple base assets are supported such as USDC.e, USDC, WETH, and USDT.
-Accounts can also earn interest by supplying the base asset to the protocol.
-The market logic of each base asset is implemented in respective `Comet`contracts.
-Those `Comet`s are deployed by the `Comet Factory` using the `Configurator`.
-The `Configurator` holds the parameters of each market.
-A new `Comet` contract needs to be deployed every time the parameters of the market change.
+Each base asset represents an isolated lending market managed by a separate instance of the protocol.
+Compound governance is able to update various parameters for each of these markets.

 # Overview